cleppy/webly/README.md

     Internet Speed Test: Measure your internet connection's performance with a built-in ping test and download speed test (in Mbps).

-Screenshots

-(Here, you can add screenshots of your app running on an Android device.
-You can drag and drop images directly into your README.md file on GitHub, or link them from an external source.)

 Technologies Used

     Kotlin: Primary programming language for Android development.